Matot: Numbers chapter 30

 The Mishnah taught that saying any substitute for the formulas of a vow has the validity of a vow.
 If one says to another, "I am barred from you by a vow," or, "I am separated from you," or, "I am removed from you, in respect of anything that I might eat of yours or that I might taste of yours," the one vowing is prohibited.
 Rabbi Akiva was inclined to give a stringent ruling when a person says, "I am banned to you."
 The Gemara taught that a vow (נֶדֶר, neder) makes a thing forbidden to a person, while an oath (שְׁבֻעָה, shevuah) binds a person to a relationship to a thing.

 Rabbi Akiva taught that vows are a fence for self-restraint.
 But the Jerusalem Talmud asked whether it was not enough that the Torah had forbidden us things that we should seek to forbid yet other things to ourselves.
 The Gemara discouraged vows.
 Rabbi Nathan taught that one who vows is as if he built a high place, and he who fulfils a vow is as if he sacrificed on that high place.
 And the Gemara deduced from Rabbi Nathan's teaching that it is meritorious to seek absolution from vows.
-And a Midrash told the tale of King Jannai, who owned two thousand towns, all of which were destroyed because of true oaths.
+And a midrash told the tale of King Jannai, who owned two thousand towns, all of which were destroyed because of true oaths.
 A man would swear to his friend that he would eat such-and-such a food at such-and-such a place and drink such-and-such a drink at such-and-such a place.
 And they would go and fulfill their oaths and would be destroyed (for swearing to trifles).
-The Midrash concluded that if this was the fate of people who swore truthfully, how much more would swearing to a falsehood lead to destruction.
+The midrash concluded that if this was the fate of people who swore truthfully, how much more would swearing to a falsehood lead to destruction.

+The Jerusalem Talmud reasoned that Numbers 30:2 notes that "Moses spoke to the heads of the tribes" to teach that a head of a tribe—that is an expert Sage—can dissolve a vow.